 - Push Proxy Gateway

-The PPG processes push request messages that it receives from the Push Initiator.
+The PPG processes push request messages that it receives from the server-side app.
 After the PPG processes a push request message, it sends a response message that communicates the overall result of the push message.
-The response message contains a result code or a PAP error code.
+The response message contains a result code or a PAP (Push Access Protocol) error code.

 - Client-side library